vmware-tanzu-labs/yaml-overlay-tool/docs/tutorials/katacoda/getting-started/step1.md

 # Lab information

+Please wait until you see the message `YAML Overlay Tool lab environment successfully configured` in your terminal window before proceding with the lab.

 In your lab environment, you will find a collection of source Kubernetes manifests that deploy a redis based guestbook application.
 These example manifests were taken from the Kubernetes documentation here: [https://cloud.google.com/kubernetes-engine/docs/tutorials/guestbook](https://cloud.google.com/kubernetes-engine/docs/tutorials/guestbook)

 These manifests can be found within `/root/source-manifests`.